 Life stages of a guinea pig

-Like all creatures, guinea pigs go through a typical life cycle of birth:
+Like all creatures, guinea pigs go through a typical life cycle with four main life stages:

-Unlike rabbit kits and hamster pups, guinea pig infants are born with their eyes already open and with a nice fur.
+Guinea pig infants are born with their eyes already open and with a nice fur, unlike rabbit kits and hamster pups.
 They weigh around 3 to 3.5 ounces at birth.
 Although they can walk (rather wobble) already, the babies are vulnerable and dependant on their mother.

 Infant guinea pigs will start to eat solid foods within two to three weeks.